sumittulsyan/Cypress/Docs/docs/react-native-flat-app-theme/installation/crna-app.md

 	*	Opt #1.
 Download ZIP

 		Not familiar with Git?
-		Click [here](http://gitstrap.com/strapmobile/FlatApp/repository/archive.zip?ref=master) to download Flat App CRNA Theme.
+		Click [here](http://gitstrap.com/strapmobile/FlatApp/repository/archive.zip?ref=master) to download Training App CRNA Theme.
 		Extract the contents of ZIP file after downloading.
-		Downloading ZIP file does not help you to sync with further updates of Flat App.
+		Downloading ZIP file does not help you to sync with further updates of Training App.

 	*	Opt #2.
 Clone

-		To setup Flat App CRNA Theme on your system, and sync your app with constant updates, clone the repo.
+		To setup Training App CRNA Theme on your system, and sync your app with constant updates, clone the repo.
-		Click [here](http://gitstrap.com/strapmobile/FlatApp) to clone Flat App using GitStrap.
+		Click [here](http://gitstrap.com/strapmobile/FlatApp) to clone Training App using GitStrap.

 *	**Install packages**
 ```